Three Healthcare Establishments Sealed In ICT - UrduPoint

 IHRA suspended the services of two Healthcare Establishments (HCEs) over different medical non-compliance.
 Right Ways Rehab Center and Grow Hair Transplant and Skin Care Clinic were also suspended.

-Similarly, 25 Healthcare Establishments were served notices for minor non-compliances and instructed to comply with the directions given by the inspections team.
+Similarly, 25 Healthcare Establishments were served notices for minor non-compliances and instructed to comply with the directions given by the inspection team.
 12 HCEs were found closed upon arrival by the inspection teams.

-IHRA teams are also carrying out zone-wise mapping of healthcare establishments in Islamabad and the mapping of 10 HCEs was conducted during two weeks.
+IHRA teams are also carrying out zone-wise mapping of healthcare establishments in Islamabad and the mapping of 10 HCEs was conducted over two weeks.